gradle/apachecon2021/README.md

 ### Step 6

-Take a screenshot of your scan with the Avoidance savings percentage showing and post it to our HopIn channel in our virtual booth, or in the **#sponsor-gradle** (https://apachecon.slack.com/archives/C02EVP12THA) channel in the ApacheCon Slack.
+Take a screenshot of your scan with the Avoidance savings percentage showing and post it to our **#sponsor-gradle** (https://apachecon.slack.com/archives/C02EVP12THA) channel in the ApacheCon Slack.
+If you'd rather not post to the slack, you can also email the screenshot to us at:
+>training-team@gradle.com

 An hour after the contest begins, the participant with the highest Avoidance savings will win!
 Winners will be contacted via the HopIn platform to arrange shipping of prizes.